PLopan/InstagramDownloader/README.md

 For downloading every photo/video in a file (One post per line).

 `python insta_down.py -f <file>`

+The option `-d/--dir`can be used to choose the download directory.

 The media url has the form *https://www.instagram.com/p/xxxxx* or *https://www.instagram.com/p/xxxxx/?taken-by=yyyyy*, you can copy it directly from your browser.